Figure out beforehand that why student pilots quit flying without getting a certificate.

 Another problem is that flying with different flight instructors often.

-Because every flight instructor has a different method of teaching.
+Every flight instructor has a different method of teaching.

 If the flight training school assigns a new flight instructor every time you go for your flight training, it is time that you must consult with the Chief flight instructor of your school and request for only one flight instructor.

-4. Not dedicated.
-Lack of time.
+4. Lack of time and dedication.

 The reasoning you may not have enough time or you have another job to do apart from getting your pilot license can be the cause f quitting pilot training.